Keeping you safe is our top priority. What to expect when you visit LMH Health

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Indoor Tanning: Is It Safe?
+Home > Be Healthy > Health Library > Indoor Tanning: Is It Safe?

 When people use a tanning bed or booth or a sunlamp to get a tan, it's called indoor tanning.
 Indoor tanning uses artificial ultraviolet A (UVA) and ultraviolet B (UVB) light, rather than sunlight, to tan the skin.

 People may feel that a tan makes them look good and that a tan looks "healthy."
 But recent research has found that being exposed to the light from tanning beds isn't as safe as it might seem.